I want to introduce Dave and Lori.

 “I’m trying to understand this whole concept, but I’m just banging martinis and getting points.
 I’m in…”

 Exactly!
 Earning miles and points is so much easier than many people realize.
-Taking simple steps can earn you award travel!
+Taking simple steps can earn award travel to your bucket list destinations!

-Dave and Lori have taken the first steps to realizing their travel goal.
+Dave and Lori have taken the first steps to realize their travel goal.
 In just a short time, their Chase Ultimate Rewards points are up over 50k and growing.
+Keep up the great work!